 Cons:

-- below-average edge support (common for most foam mattresses).
+- Below-average edge support (common for most foam mattresses).
 This means a bit less sleeping space and makes the AS3 a somewhat questionable choice for larger couples;

-- might not be firm enough for stomach sleepers.
+- Might not be firm enough for stomach sleepers;

 Best Cooling Option — GhostBed Luxe